samlaubscher/Bristol-Blackbook/README.md

 ### 1.3 User Stories

-- As a developer, I want my site to have a clearly defined purpose so users are aware of the sites functionality, maintaining a good user experience.
+- As a user, I want a site to have a clearly defined purpose when I first enter so that I know what I am viewing.
-- As a developer, I want each of my features to have effective functionality so that users are not given an unpleasent experience.
+- As a user, I want all functionality on the site to work to avoid a bad experience.
-- As a designer, I want users to register for an account so that I can personalise their experience.
+- As a user, I want to register for an account so that I can contribute to the database.
-- As a developer, I want users to register for an account so that I can implement user authentication, preventing unauthorised editing and deletion of data.
+- As a user, I want to be able to browse all works in the db.
-- As a designer, I want each work to display correct info, so that users to be able to clearly find the artist, style, year and type.
+- As a user, I want to clearly see the artist name, style, type and year painted for each work.
-- As a designer, I want to display all content relating to each artist, crew, style or type, so that users are able to easily navigate and view this content.
+- As a user, I want to be able to easily browse all individual artists, crews, styles amd types in the db.
 - As a user, I want to see how to add content, so that I can easily contribute to the database.
-- As a user, I want to
+- As a user, I want to see what I have uploaded to the database.
-- As a registered user, I want control over my account, so that I can easily choose to delete the account or any content I have uploaded to the website.
+- As a registered user, I want control over my data, so that I can easily choose to delete the account or any content I have uploaded to the website.

 ### 1.4 Design Process